 Servicing our debt requires a significant amount of cash.
 Our debt is subject to floating interest rates set in relation to the prime rate.
-Increases in interest rates have, and may continue, to make our debt service costs increase.
+Increases in interest rates have made and may continue to make our debt service costs increase.
 The Convertible Term Loan matures on December 22, 2024, but the Debt Agreement contains maturity acceleration clauses.
 In the event we fail to receive a Filing Communication that the FDA has accepted for filing our NDA with respect to cytisinicline for a smoking cessation indication, on or prior to July 31, 2024, the maturity date shall be August 1, 2024 or in the event we receive a Filing Communication with respect to cytisinicline for a smoking cessation indication on or prior to August 14, 2024, but where such Filing Communication specifies any material deficiencies or material filing review issues with respect to such NDA, the maturity date shall be August 15, 2024; provided, further, that in the event we have submitted the NDA on or prior to June 30, 2024, each of the maturity dates listed above shall be extended by one calendar month.
-Additionally, we currently do not generate any cash flow from operations, and if we are unable to pay our debt service costs or repay it when it becomes due, we would be in default under the Debt Agreement.
-We may be required to raise additional working capital through future financings or sales of assets to enable us to repay our outstanding indebtedness as it becomes due.
+In light of our recent discussions with the FDA and our current plans for the submission of an NDA for cytisinicline, if we are unable to secure a waiver or renegotiate the terms of the Debt Agreement, we expect that the Convertible Term Loan will mature on August 1, 2024.
+If we are at any time unable to service our indebtedness, we may be required to attempt to renegotiate the terms of the loan, seek to refinance all or a portion of the loan or seek additional financing.
+We and the Lenders have entered into a non-binding Term Sheet for an extension of the maturity date for the Convertible Term Loan, but there is no guarantee that we will enter into a definitive agreement with the Lenders on these terms or any at all.
+In light of our recent discussions with the FDA and our current plans for the submission of an NDA for cytisinicline, if we are unable to secure a waiver or renegotiate the terms of the Debt Agreement, we expect that the Convertible Term Loan will mature on August 1, 2024.
+We are exploring alternative options, including with other lenders for facilities that could replace, in whole or part, the current Convertible Term Loan, but there is no guarantee we will be able to find alternative options or other lenders who are willing to lend to us on favorable terms, or at all.
+We currently do not generate any cash flow from operations and if we are unable to make interest and/or principal payments when due, we would be in default under the Debt Agreement.
+We may be required to raise additional capital through future financings or sales of assets to enable us to make interest payments and/or repay our outstanding indebtedness as it becomes due.
 There can be no assurance that we will be able to generate cash or raise additional capital.
-If we are at any time unable to service our indebtedness when payment is due, we may be required to attempt to renegotiate the terms of the instruments relating to the indebtedness, seek to refinance all or a portion of the indebtedness or obtain additional financing.
-There can be no assurance that we would be able to successfully renegotiate such terms, that any such refinancing would be possible or that any additional financing could be obtained on terms that are favorable or acceptable to us, if at all.
 Any debt financing that is available could cause us to incur substantial costs and subject us to covenants that significantly restrict our ability to conduct our business.
 If we seek to complete additional equity financings, the interests of existing stockholders may be diluted.
-If we are unable to make payment on our secured debt instruments when due, the lender under such instrument may foreclose on and sell the assets securing such indebtedness to satisfy our payment obligations, which could prevent us from accessing those assets for our business and conducting our business as planned, which could materially harm our financial condition and results of operations.
+If we are unable to service our loan, the lender may foreclose on and sell the assets securing such indebtedness to satisfy our payment obligations, which could prevent us from accessing those assets for our business and conducting our business as planned, which could materially harm our financial condition and results of operations.